 About Joel Estes

 Joel Estes is a PhD candidate (ABD) in New Testament at Princeton Theological Seminary and Assistant Ministry Director at Grace Presbyterian Church in Titusville, NJ.
 In his scholarship and teaching, Joel aspires to connect the academy, the church, and the world through holistic theological education that engages heart, soul, mind, and strength.
 As the parent of a child with disabilities, Joel is frequently invited to speak on the topic of disabilities, theology, and the church.
-Joel lives in Princeton with his wife and four children (two boys and twin girls, all under the age of 6).
-He sleeps less than he should.
+Joel lives in Princeton with his wife and four children (two boys and twin girls, all under the age of 7).

 Entries by Joel Estes